 Defending Against a North Carolina Legal Separation

 At Charles R. Ullman & Associates, we can also help you if you are the spouse contesting a divorce from bed and board.
+Our attorneys can also assist you with an alienation of affection claim if you believe someone has interfered with your marriage.

 We can raise defenses that include: